The Bachelorette Recap Wills Goes Home

 Advertisement

 "Colton is a hunky man.
 He is like this bronzed God, if you will," she tells the camera, looking bashful.
 (This particular writer thinks he looks a bit like Syndrome from The Incredibles.)
-She joked while conch diving that she and Colton "don't need any aphrodisiacs."
+She later jokes that she and Colton "don't need any aphrodisiacs."
 The conch is, apparently, an aphrodisiac.

 Colton gets a rose, perhaps because he's a bronzed God.
 But also maybe because in the next episode, he will be confronted by his past with Tia Booth.